hacizeynal/Continuous-Integration-on-AWS-Cloud/README.md

 ### Problem with current scenario

-* In Agile SDLC there will be frequent
+* In Agile SDLC there will be frequent code changes
 * Not so frequently code will be tested
 * Bugs will be accumulated and it will be hard to fix them for Developers